Let’s Talk About Fascism, Republicans, And The US Not Becoming A Fascist State

 We should be careful here of generalizing.
 Germany’s history is not Spain’s.
 We should also note that government depends on perception and experience; we shouldn’t forget that many Americans are the great-grandchildren of Africans who had horrendous atrocities visited upon them, and do still, for example.
 But there are a few common denominators worth noting.

 The first is a relatively small, homogenous population.
 Italy, when fascism began to rise, was home to about 40 million people.
-Even today, Italian is 92% Italian.
+Even today, Italy is 92% Italian.
 Why is this important?
 Because if somebody gets up there and says “I want Italy for Italians!,” well, you’re an Italian.
 Your friends, your family, your coworkers, they are all, nationally and ethnically, Italian.
 If that somebody follows up with “And I want to put all non-Italians in jail!,” you might think “That’s shit!” but it’s an abstract to you.
 You don’t know anybody being ripped from their home for no reason.
 You fit the definition of an Italian.
 The idea that this definition might suddenly change to exclude you won’t occur to you until it’s too late to fight back.

 The most glaring, beyond that, is economic disaster.
 I’m not talking about a recession.
-I’m talking about outright, sustained, economic problems.
+I’m talking about outright, sustained, economic disasters.
 There’s a reason that most fascist movements got their start in the 1930s, right when the global economy faced an unprecedented disaster.
 Fascism needs a lot of unemployed angry young men.

 The third is a strong feeling of impugned nationalism.
 That was arguably what drove fascism at first.
 Germans felt (correctly, according to some historians) that the armistice ending World War I was designed to do nothing but punish them.
-Italians felt they’d been cheated out of their rightful share of the spoils of World War II.
-Franco’s entire pitch was that the royal family and the Catholic Church defined Spain.
+Italians felt they’d been cheated out of their rightful share of the spoils of World War I. Franco’s entire pitch was that the royal family and the Catholic Church defined Spain.

 The fourth is the explicit support of the upper classes, usually because the upper classes think fascists are useful idiots.
 Mussolini really got his start when the socialists took over the factories in Italy.
 Hitler ran around parroting the “stabbed in the back” myth about World War I that a surprising number of upper-class Germans agreed with, not least because they’d already given power to Erich Ludendorff (yeah, the villain from Wonder Woman, real dude), who argued that nations should be military dictatorships.
 If you look at the affluent, politically visible members of the nations that became fascist states, most of them were voluble, happy fascists.
 Why wouldn’t they be?
 Their asses were being covered.
 Those that didn’t agree simply left, leaving the remaining elites to fill in the vacuum.